 Most people aren’t used to pushing into the anaerobic zone (that lovely place where you can’t breathe and you feel like your heart is trying to jump out of your chest).
 But in this case, extreme training produces extreme results.
 HIIT improves fitness in heart disease, helps get rid of plaque in heart stents, and is good for the metabolic syndrome.

 All you need is a little open space.
 HIIT workouts use your own body weight, so any workout that gets your heart rate up quickly such as plyometrics, high knees and jumping jacks can be added to a HIIT workout.
-A Momentum Fitness Coach can send you HIIT workouts to do in the gym, using our programming app.
+A Momentum Fitness Coach can send you HIIT workouts to do in the Gyms in Hamilton, using our programming app.

 High-intensity training adapts to the cellular structure of muscles, which helps you to increase your endurance while exercising.
 Recently, the Journal of Psychology posted a study where people participated in HIIT workouts for eight weeks.
 The results showed that the participants were able to double the length of time they could ride a bike at the same pace.

 Increase Your Metabolism

 When you’re doing HIIT workouts, your body’s repair cycle goes into hyperdrive.
 This means that within 24 hours after this high-intensity workout, your body is still burning calories and fat, whereas, in steady-pace workouts, you may not.
 This is because it increases production of your human growth hormone (HGH or metabolism) by up to 450 percent during the 24 hours after you finish your workout.

 This is not a workout you can do while reading a magazine or chatting with your friend.
 Because it’s so short, you will be working hard the whole time.
 The trade-off is that this style of workout offers seasoned exercisers a new challenge and new exercisers a quick way to see results.
 It’s the best of both worlds!